dask/dask-tutorial/README.md

 ## Outline

-0. [Overview](00_overview.ipynb) - dask's place in the universe
+0. [Overview](00_overview.ipynb) - dask's place in the universe.

-1. [Delayed](01_dask.delayed.ipynb) - the single-function way to parallelize general python code
+1. [Delayed](01_dask.delayed.ipynb) - the single-function way to parallelize general python code.

 1x.
-[Lazy](01x_lazy.ipynb) - some of the principles behing laxy execution, for the interested.
+[Lazy](01x_lazy.ipynb) - some of the principles behind lazy execution, for the interested.

 2. [Bag](02_bag.ipynb) - the first high-level collection: a generalized iterator for use with a functional programming style and to clean messy data.